BusbyLab/git-gh-demo/README.md

       Private
       Internal

-I’ll select `Public` for this exercise, but I might want to select `Private` for other repos.
-If you're unsure about whether a repo should be public or private, choose `Private` just to be safe.
+I’ll select `Public` for this exercise, but I will want to select `Private` for most repos.
+Always ask your PI before making a repo public.

-    ✓ Created repository gerverska/git-gh-demo on GitHub
+    ✓ Created repository gerverska/git-gh-demo_gerverska on GitHub

     ?
 What should the new remote be called? (origin)